AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 1. In [!DNL Tealium], duplicate the segment for which you want to create another segment, and rename the new segment.

 1. In [!DNL Tealium], duplicate the connector you created in [Step 3](#tealium-connector), and rename the new connector from "`<original name>-copy`" to the new segment name.

+## Compare the number of universal IDs with the number of hashed email addresses {#compare-id-count}

+After you complete all steps, verify in <!-- Where?
+Aren't the imported segments available in Audiences > All Audiences, but you have to create/edit a saved audience to see them?
+They won't show up in Audiences > Segments (which is just for custom segments and CCPA segments you manually create in our UI) Don't you have to  [!UICONTROL Audiences] --> that the segment is populating within 24 hours.
+Compare the number of universal IDs with the number of original hashed email addresses.

+The translation rate of hashed email addresses to universal IDs should be greater than 90%.
+For example, if you send 100 hashed email addresses from your customer data platform, they should be translated to more than 90 universal IDs.
+A translation rate of 90% or less is an issue.

+For troubleshooting support, contact your Adobe Account Team or `adcloud-support@adobe.com`.

 >[!MORELIKETHIS]
 >